Del Pezzo surfaces of Picard number one admitting a torus action: Classifying -surfaces of Picard number one

+We turn to the classification.
+A first step was done in Proposition~\ref{prop:lconfigurations}, where we studied the effect of log terminality on the possible choices of the entries $l_{0j}$ and $l_i$ of $P$.
 Basically, we go through the list given in Proposition~\ref{prop:lconfigurations} and provide bounds on~$P$ in each case.
-The case (eAeA), comprising precisely the quasi-smooth surfaces~$X(P)$, turns out to be by far the richest one.
+We begin with the case (eAeA), comprising precisely the quasi-smooth surfaces~$X(P)$.
+This turns out to be by far the richest case.
 In our treatment of this case, unit fractions will play again a central role and pop up in a similar way but more visibly as in~\cite{BaeHa}, where the Gorenstein threefold case is considered.

 \begin{proposition} Let $a,\iota^+,\iota^-,l_1,l_2,d_2 \in \ZZ_{>0}$ and $b \in \ZZ_{<0}$ such that $l_1,l_2 \ge 2$ and $0 < d_2 < l_2$ hold.
 Assume that the columns of the matrix

 are pairwise distinct, integral and primitive.
 Then $P$ defines a quasi-smooth log del Pezzo $\KK^*$-surface $X = X(P)$ with $\rho(X) = 1$.
 Assume in addition that